jesalmandalia/hangman/README.md

 These milestones provide the foundation for a basic Hangman game, allowing players to guess letters and uncover the hidden word.

 # Milestone 5
-In milestone 5, further improvements are made to the Hangman game.
-The following changes are implemented:
+In milestone 5, the game logic has been added so the user can play the Hangman game.
+Milestone 5 begins by copying the class defined in milestone 4 and then the following changes are implemented:

 ## play_game()
 - Create a function called `play_game` that takes `word_list` as a parameter.